balena-io/docs/pages/learn/more/collected-data.md

 ## Data collected automatically by Amplitude

 Amplitude library generates a unique identifier for each device that sends an event.
-We associate the events with the device UUID provided by {{ $names.cloud.lower }} as well.
+We associate the events with the device UUID provided by balenaCloud as well.
 Besides these identifiers, we don’t send any other user ID to Amplitude.

 Amplitude library automatically extracts geographical location data from the device’s IP address,